climatesense-project/climatesense-checkthat2025/README.md

 # 🪸 ClimateSense CheckThat!
 2025

+Task 1 consists in distinguishing whether a sentence from a news article expresses the subjective view of the author behind it or presents an objective view on the covered topic instead.

 Task 4 consists of two subtasks:

 * **Subtask 4a (Scientific Web Discourse Detection):** Given a social media post (tweet), detect if it contains (1) a scientific claim, (2) a reference to a scientific study / publication, or (3) mentions of scientific entities, e.g. a university or scientist.